Twitch0125/Twitch0125.github.io/content/resume.md

   included in our CI/CD pipeline.
 - Optimized app bundling with Webpack to ship 50% less javascript on page load.
 - Implemented REST APIs in an a few Node microservices.
-- Managed our OAuth and Authentication process.
+- Owned our OAuth and Authentication process.
 - Rewrote several apps from AngularJS to Vue.
 - Overhauled the UX of several apps.
 - Defined and implemented a design system.